wenhaisun/wenhaisun.github.io/_pages/about.md

 For a paragraph break: Use an empty line. -->

 ## Recent News
+**[Mar, 2025]** I was appointed as Associate Editor of IEEE Transactions on Information Forensics and Security.
 **[Feb, 2025]** I was appointed as Associate Editor of IEEE Transactions on Dependable and Secure Computing.
 **[Jan, 2025]** Our paper about secure and fair exchange for decentralized IoT data market was accepted to IEEE IoT Journal.
 **[Oct, 2024]** Our paper about studying LDP robustness under the threat of external data manipulation was accepted to NDSS 2025!